 There are two aspects to calling the dance: controlling the music and controlling the dancers.
 Let's start with the easier one — controlling the music.

-An even more up-to-date approach is to copy the music from CDs to your laptop (probably in MP3 format) and use that.
+An even more up-to-date approach is to copy the music from CDs to your laptop or hand-held device (probably in MP3 format) and use that.
 My Dance Organiser program can be set up so that in two clicks of a mouse you can move to the next dance on the programme and set the music going.

 I'm not an expert on dead music: give me live music any time, even if it's just an average accordionist.
 Some callers prefer recorded music — they feel safe with it.
 You know exactly what you're getting.
 It will be the same speed every time, the same set of tunes, and you don't have to tell it when to stop.
-And of course that's the way to make money as a caller — the mini-disk player doesn't demand a cut!
+And of course that's the way to make money as a caller — the CD player doesn't demand a cut!

 Also with live music you have to count.
 Three times through a dance — seems easy.
 You try it!
 I can call “Dutch Crossing” — without the cards — but I have great trouble knowing when it's gone four times through.
 There are several options.
 Watch a reliable set and remember who the top couple were — stop when they get back to the top.
 Stick one finger out each time through — you'll see me doing this.
 Go down on the floor and ask someone “Did you start at the top?”
 Some bands are good at counting, so they may take the pressure off you — but check with them first.
 If you do get it wrong, the dancers will certainly let you know.
 The answer then is to apologise — don't blame it on the band — and immediately say “One more time — with the music”.
 Don't um and er — they want the final turn or they'll feel cheated.

 So that's one thing to discuss with the band beforehand: who counts?
 The other is signals.
 “One more time”, so they can go back to the original tune or just give it everything they've got.
 “Out” — particularly in a patter square where you're jabbering away.
 “Kill”.
 “Slower”.
 “Faster”.
 You think it's obvious what you mean; they don't have a clue.
-Walt Tingle uses a circular movement of the hand to mean “Wind it up — finish”, but many callers use that to mean “Faster”.
+Walt Tingle used a circular movement of the hand to mean “Wind it up — finish”, but many callers use that to mean “Faster”.
 Make sure you know who to give signals to — it might not be the obvious person.
 I tend to give signals to the whole band, for safety.

 Make sure the musicians know if there's anything special about the tune.
 Examples are: “Upon a Summer's Day”, “Hunsdon House”, “Whirligig”.
 If there's more than one version of the dance, make sure their music is the same length as your figure.
 Examples are: “Mr Beveridge's Maggot”, “Dick's Maggot” and “Half Hannikin”.